-Almost for every university graduate, one of the future steps would be to apply for and obtain a job that would fit their areas of interest, knowledge, skills, and degrees.
-Therefore, any student that graduates from university needs to learn how to approach such an important step.
-Most university undergraduate students apply for entry-level positions and for them the process of application is new.
-Consequently, learning what materials to prepare and what genres to write in order to initiate the job application process is of utmost importance for these undergraduate students.
-Hence, the aim of this chapter is to introduce you to one of the most important components of a job application packet that you will need to prepare to win the job you strive for and that is a job application letter, also known as a cover letter.
+For almost every university graduate, one future step is to apply for and obtain a job that fits one's interest, knowledge, skills, and/ or degree.
+Therefore, any student that graduates from university needs to learn how to approach such an important step in life.
+Most university undergraduate students apply for entry-level positions for which the application process is new to them.
+Consequently, learning what materials to prepare and what genres to write in order to initiate the job application process is of utmost importance.
+Hence, the aim of this chapter is to introduce one of the most important components of a job application packet that is often needed to land a first job after university-a job application letter, also known as a cover letter.

 It would be helpful to start with an analogy that simplifies the communicative purpose and importance of the application letter genre; these letters are meant to "sell" you to someone that wants to "hire " you.
 Yes!
 You have guessed it right!
 Job application letters seem to serve a similar function as promoting products, however, what they promote or sell are your knowledge and skills.
 We think this analogy is helpful to set the background for you for what follows.
 In this chapter, we will first introduce the concept of "genre", and then, we will introduce the concepts of moves and strategies by providing an analysis of a sample job letter.
-Here, the aim would be to also show you how the analysis of lexicogrammatical features can provide us with tools to understand what moves and strategies are included in a job application letter.
+Here, the aim would be to also show you how the analysis of lexico-grammatical features can provide us with tools to understand what moves and strategies are included in a job application letter.
 Finally, we will ask you to transfer the knowledge you will learn from our sample analysis in this chapter in your own writing by discussing a set of guided questions at the end.